amin-tayebi/Extend_IoT_Network_via_Coap_and_Mqtt_integration/README.md

-# integration of CoAp and MQTT PROTOCOLs
+# Integration of CoAp and MQTT PROTOCOLs
 1-install eclips include californium
 2-run coap server as a java app in eclips
 3-run a local MQTT-BROKER